 Manœuvres are leaving an harbor, entering an harbor, crossing ships… Basically you don’t want to miss that part, I felt really lucky I could attend.

 When you enter or leave an harbor, a local pilot is on board and leads manœuvres.
 Each harbor has its own specificity, it can be very tricky in some places to navigate.
 That’s why a pilot works with the captain during these phases.

 Getting out Rotterdam takes quite a long time as the harbor is really deep into the land.

-What I felt was a great sense of Freedom, like what you feel when you know you are leaving for a very long trip.
+What I felt was a great sense of Freedom, what you feel when you know you are leaving for a very long journey.

 I prepared myself for that new lifestyle.

 - Work: web development (local environment)